flutter/website/src/docs/deployment/macos.md

 openssl pkcs12 -in <certificate_name>.p12 -nodes -nocerts | openssl rsa -out cert_key
 ```

-Or you can create a new private key by executing
+Or you can create a new private key by executing the following command:

 ```bash
 ssh-keygen -t rsa -b 2048 -m PEM -f cert_key -q -N ""